How to Get from Incheon Airport to Seoul: AREX, Bus & Taxi Compared

 Wander S Korea may contain affiliate links.
 If you make a purchase using one of the links below, we may receive compensation at no extra cost to you.
 We only recommend products and services we use and trust.
 Read our disclaimer for more information.

-🚖 Taxi – Most convenient, but priciest.
+🚖 Taxi → Most convenient, but expensive

 Before leaving Incheon Airport, grab a T-Money card for transit.
 It works on the subway, buses, and even taxis across Seoul.